aljoshb/Microservices_App_Docker_Flask_React/README.md

 Once the command is executed, you can access the app at the following link: [http://localhost:5001/users/ping]("http://localhost:5001/users/ping").

-## Creating a database for Testing
+## Creating a database for Manual Development Testing

 This application is composed of a few services which all depend on their individual databases.
 To test the ```users``` service, you can first create a ```users``` database, from the command line, by using this command (at the root of the app):

         $ docker-compose -f docker-compose-dev.yml run users python manage.py recreate_db

+## Seeding the database

+Sometimes it might be helpful to seed the database with some initial data during development in order to get some useful response.
+This can be done from the command line using the following command:

+        $ docker-compose -f docker-compose-dev.yml run users python manage.py seed_db

 # Get into psql manually